fallen-icarus/cardano-options/GettingStarted.md

   --out-file options_redeemer.json
 ```

+Closing proposal UTxOs requires using the `CreateCloseOrUpdateProposals` proposal beacon redeemer.

 ##### Building the transaction
 The writer's staking credential must approve the transaction.

 To see how to build the transaction using a local node, refer
 [here](scripts/local-node/close-proposal.sh).

+## Updating Proposal UTxOs

+The steps to update Proposal UTxOs are exactly the same as closing them, except you will need to
+create the new outputs.
+All redeemers are the same.

+When building the transaction, you will also need to specify the invalid-hereafter bound, and set it
+to the earliest expiration among your new ProposalDatums.

+By cross-referencing the [creation script](scripts/local-node/create-proposal.sh) and the [closing
+script](scripts/local-node/close-proposal.sh), you can easily come up with your own update script.

 ## Purchasing a Proposal UTxO